 Look for the "Induction Compatible" Symbol

-The symbol for induction cookware looks like a spiral or a coil spring and is sometimes stamped on the bottom of the pan or printed on the outside packaging.
+The symbol for induction cookware looks like a spiral or a coil spring.
+It is sometimes stamped on the bottom of the pan or printed on the outside packaging.

 Sometimes the manufacturers stamp "induction suitable" on the bottom of the pan.